 In addition, we conduct comprehensive research regarding your medical condition(s).
 It is extremely important for the insurance company to understand the exact nature of your medical conditions and symptoms.
 And we do not leave that to chance.
 We routinely submit scientific journal and other articles to explain the significance of your medical conditions and how they limit your ability to work.

 Your insurance company will require the submission of a written disability appeal of your denied claim.
 We do not simply file a short letter stating that you “appeal” the decision.
 Rather, we generally prepare lengthy, comprehensive briefs containing legal arguments, often attaching hundreds (if not thousands) of pages of exhibits, including the above-referenced research.
 The briefs will explain both why you are disabled, and why the insurer’s decision is wrong.
 We also make sure to submit all available additional evidence in support of your disability appeal because it is exceedingly difficult to convince a court to consider additional information if your appeal is denied.

 Contact a New York Disability Lawyer to Help with Your Appeal

 ERISA Long Term Disability appeals are difficult to navigate, especially when you are suffering from the effects of a disabling medical condition(s).
 We are here to help.
-Hiller, PC’s New York Long Term Disability lawyers have extensive experience dealing with insurance companies.
+Hiller, PC’s New York Long Term Disability lawyers have extensive experience dealing with insurance companies, and appealing denied disability claims.
 We understand what is necessary to prepare and file an administrative appeal that will convince your insurance company to approve your benefits.
 Contact the attorneys at Hiller, PC today at (212) 319-4000 for more information and a consultation for your ERISA disability claim.